mbridak/FieldDayLogger/README.md

 ## Running the binary

-In the dist directory is the latest binary for Linux [fielddaylogger](https://github.com/mbridak/FieldDayLogger/raw/main/dist/fielddaylogger), Raspberry Pi [fielddaylogger_pi](https://github.com/mbridak/FieldDayLogger/raw/main/dist/fielddaylogger_pi) and Windows 10 [fielddaylogger.exe](https://github.com/mbridak/FieldDayLogger/raw/main/dist/fielddaylogger.exe).

-These are not auto generated.
-And are built on a 'When I get around to it.' schedule.
-I'll try and build them all before the big weekend.
-You can copy it to a folder in your Linux PATH `/usr/local/bin` or `~/bin` or on either platform just run it where ever it happens to be.
-Or you can follow the steps below to run it from source.

-## Installing an icon

-If you wish you can install a Linux desktop/menu icon launcher by going to the install_icon folder and running the `install.sh` script. and to remove the hideous icon later, run the `uninstall.sh` script
+In the [releases](https://github.com/mbridak/FieldDayLogger/releases) you will find binaries for Linux, Windows and Raspberry Pi.

 ## Running from source

-Install Python 3, then two required libs via pip.
+Install Python 3, then two required libraries.

+If you're the Ubuntu/Debian type you can:

+`sudo apt install python3-pyqt5 python3-requests`

+You can install librabies via pip:

 `python3 -m pip3 install -r requirements.txt`

-Or if you're the Ubuntu/Debian type you can:

-`sudo apt install python3-pyqt5 python3-requests`

 Just make fielddaylogger.py executable and run it within the same folder, or type: